errai34/ai4astro_imprs_2025/README.md

 ## Overview

-This tutorial covers the fundamentals of decoder-only transformer architectures and their applications in astronomy.
-The materials include hands-on exercises to build understanding of attention mechanisms, decoder structures, and practical implementations.
+This tutorial covers the fundamentals of decoder-only transformer architectures.
+The materials include hands-on exercises to build understanding of attention mechanisms.

 ## Contents

-- `numpy_transformer_student_fill_in.ipynb` - Interactive Jupyter notebook with fill-in exercises to implement a transformer from scratch using NumPy
+- `tutorial_attention_imprs.ipynb` - Interactive Jupyter notebook with fill-in exercises to implement a transformer from scratch using NumPy

 ## Prerequisites

-- Python 3.7+
+- Python 3+
 - NumPy
 - Jupyter Notebook
 - Basic understanding of linear algebra and neural networks